 Liverpool is as famous for its sporting prowess as it is for its musical heritage.
-The City Region boasts three historic football teams – premiership clubs Liverpool, based at Anfield, Everton, based at Goodison Park, and newly-promoted Tranmere Rovers, ‘over the water’ in Birkenhead Wirral.
+The City Region boasts three historic football teams – premiership clubs Liverpool FC, based at Anfield, Everton FC, based at Goodison Park, and Tranmere Rovers, ‘over the water’ in Birkenhead Wirral.

 When Everton left Anfield in a dispute over rent in 1892, club chairman John Houlding stayed behind, along with a handful of supporters and just three first-team players.
 He was determined to see football continue at the ground.
 He formed a new club, called it Liverpool, and the rest is history.
 Anfield has since become a place of worship in the city, unless of course, you’re an Everton supporter!